 The independent publishing industry has taken great strides since Lulu first made the option to self-publish books widely available in 2002.
+And the publishing momentum continues to grow!
 On October 9, Bowker released new data highlighting the strong adoption of self-publishing as the industry continues to build momentum.

-You can read more about these trends and Bowker by visiting these sites:
+You can read more about these trends and Bowker here.

 Meg Crawford writes for the Lulu Blog – Archived